Primo Carnera: After championship

 After a successful South American tour that took him to Brazil, Argentina, and Uruguay, Primo was ready for his next big test, a young Joe Louis.
 In 1935 Mussolini's Italy was preparing to invade Ethiopia, the last and only independent nation in Africa still ruled by native Africans.
 Newspapers hyped the political tensions.
 Joe Louis said, "they put a heavy weight on my twenty year old shoulders.
 Now, not only did I have to beat the man, but I had to beat him for a cause."
-At Yankee Stadium in front of 60,000 Louis won by KO in round 6.
+At Yankee Stadium in front of 60,000 Louis won by KO in round six.
 Maya Angelou writes about this fight in I Know Why the Caged Bird Sings.

-Two shocking defeats in 1936 by Leroy Haynes left Primo in the hospital for 3 weeks with temporary paralysis in his left leg, caused by thrombosis, a sprained back, and a damaged kidney.
+Two defeats in 1936 by Leroy Haynes left Primo in the hospital for three weeks with temporary paralysis in his left leg, caused by thrombosis, a sprained back, and a damaged kidney.
 In 1937 Carnera, now a diabetic, had to have the kidney removed, which forced him into retirement.
-After 8 years of retirement he briefly returned to boxing in 1945 with three losses against Luigi Musina.
+After eight years of retirement he briefly returned to boxing in 1945 with three losses against Luigi Musina.
 Carnera's record was 88 wins and 14 losses.

 Legacy in boxing

-A later World (Middleweight) Champion Nino Benvenuti,said "When I was a kid Primo was a legend for me.
+A later World (Middleweight) Champion Nino Benvenuti, said "When I was a kid Primo was a legend for me.
 I saw him as the unbeatable giant in the fairy tales... they used to say he wasn't skillful.
 That's false.
 He had one of the best jabs I've ever seen for a boxer of that size."

 Carnera was the third European to hold the world heavyweight championship after Bob Fitzsimmons and Max Schmeling.
 He would be the last until Ingemar Johansson claimed the title against Floyd Patterson in 1959, over a quarter of a century later.

 Carnera was also the first boxer to win the European Heavyweight title and subsequently become World Heavyweight champion.

 Carnera's 1933 title defense against Tommy Loughran held the record for the greatest weight differential between two combatants in a world title fight (86 lb) for 73 years until the reign of Nikolai Valuev, who owns the current record for the 105+1/2 lb weight advantage he held in his 2006 defense against Monte Barrett.

 Valuev also broke Carnera's record of 270 lb to become the heaviest world champion in history, weighing as high as 328 lb during his reign.
 Carnera still ranks as the fourth-heaviest, behind Valuev, Tyson Fury and Andy Ruiz Jr., over 90 years after he held the title.